Welcome to the blog

 Differential expression analysis

 In this section we will use the previously generated Seurat object that has gone through the various preprocessing steps, clustering, and celltyping, and use it for gene expression and differential expression analyses.
-We will carry out two differential expression analyses in this module.
+We will carry out two sets of differential expression analyses in this module.
 Firstly, since we know that the tumor cells should be epithelial cells, we will begin by trying to identify epithelial cells in our data using expression of Epcam as a marker.
 Subsequently, we will carry out a DE analysis within the Epcam-positive population(s).
 Secondly, we will compare the T cell populations of mice treated with ICB therapy against mice with their T cells depleted that underwent ICB therapy to determine differences in T cell phenotypes.
+We will also briefly explore pseudobulk differential expression analysis.
+Pseudobulk DE analysis may be more robust in situations where one is comparing conditions and has multiple replicates in their experiment.

 Read-in the saved seurat object from the previous step if it is not already loaded in your current R session.